helgeerbe/ml_heating/README.md

 1.  **Step 1: Confidence Check & Recording:** The model calculates its confidence by measuring the agreement among its internal decision trees and records it in the ML state sensor.
 Low confidence is noted but does not automatically bypass the ML pipeline; automations can inspect the `confidence` attribute to decide whether to ignore the ML suggestion.

 2.  **Step 2: ML-Powered Search:** The model searches the configured absolute clamp range (`CLAMP_MIN_ABS` to `CLAMP_MAX_ABS`, step 0.5°C).
 For each candidate, it predicts the resulting indoor temperature and identifies the floating-point temperature that is predicted to get closest to the user's target.
-If two candidates tie, the one closer to the last actual outlet temperature is chosen.
+If multiple candidates are tied for being the closest, the one with the **lowest temperature** is chosen.
+This prioritizes energy efficiency by selecting the minimum required outlet temperature to achieve the best possible outcome.

 3.  **Step 3: Smoothing (EMA Filter):** The raw result from the search can be volatile.
 To prevent rapid fluctuations, it is smoothed using an Exponential Moving Average (EMA) that considers previous predictions.
 This ensures the setpoint changes gracefully over time.